 The purpose of this policy is to provide a set of criteria and guidance which will be used as the regulatory framework for street trading.
-This policy will inform applicants and organisers of special events of the parameters by which the Council will make decisions.
+This policy will inform applicants and organisers of the parameters by which the Council will make decisions and links to the Council's Events and Festivals Policy (add link).
 It will also give prospective traders an early indication as to whether their application is likely to be granted or not.
 It also provides prospective applicants with details of what is expected of them.

-3.0 - Definition of street trading
+3. Definition of street trading